-This sumac chicken recipe is rich in bold Middle Eastern flavor and so easy to throw together for a weeknight dinner.
-It is made in one pan along with hearty, nutrient-dense veggies like broccoli and sweet potatoes.
-Which means fewer dishes to clean up! 🙌🏼
+This sumac chicken recipe is rich in bold Middle Eastern flavors and so easy to throw together for a weeknight dinner.
+It is made in one pan and cooks in just 30 minutes!
+Quick and with fewer dishes to clean up!
+Win, win!

-Growing up in the Middle East, specifically in Saudi Arabia, I have fond memories of my childhood, so it is natural for me to have a preference for the region’s spices.
+Growing up in Saudi Arabia, I have fond childhood memories, so it is natural for me to prefer the region’s spices and flavors.

 But it wasn’t until my aunt shared her Sumac chicken recipe just a few years ago that I was reintroduced to this tangy lemony spice.
-I loved it, and I knew that I had to create a recipe that would make it easier to make for a weeknight dinner.
+I loved it, and I knew I had to create a recipe that would make it easier to make on a weeknight.

 - Hers consisted of a whole chicken.
 I made it so you don’t have to carve the bird.